 We will use our understanding of and commitment to cultural responsiveness as we welcome new cultures to Australia and implement our programs and services.
-This report covers the financial reporting period from 1 July 2021 to 30 June 2022.
-In this Annual Report, SSI refers to SSI Group unless otherwise specified.

-Welcome to SSI
+welcome to SSI

 Settlement Services International (SSI) is a national not-for-profit organisation providing life-changing human and social services.

 With community at the heart of everything we do, our purpose is to help create a more inclusive society in which everyone can meaningfully contribute to social, cultural, civic and economic life.

 The theme of our Annual Report for FY2022 is 'United for our Purpose'.
 It's a reflection of how we, as an organisation, have emerged from the global pandemic in a strong financial and strategic position.
 Across the course of the year, we have worked with stakeholders including government, corporate partners, member organisations and communities to deliver value to our funders and to assist society's most vulnerable people.